pbhogan/InControl/README.md

 }
 ```

-It also provides four properties that each return a normalized directional `Vector2`:
+It also provides four properties that each return a directional `Vector2`:

 ```csharp
 Vector2 lsv = device.LeftStickVector;